No matter what’s going on in the economy, there’s money to be made for printers who can get in the door with real estate brokers.

 • Aim high.
 Be a role model.
 Do what you say you’re going to do.
 Adopt a winning mindset.
 Find areas in your life where you can excel, and do it consistently.
 Excellence is a muscle that needs regular exercise.
 Excel in the ways they excel.

 • Develop a brand that attracts successful people.
-Improve your website.
-Professionally address negative online reviews and thank people for the positive ones.
+Improve your website, and make it fresh and helpful.
+Monitor your brand in all channels.
+Acknowledge and promptly address negative online reviews in a professional manner.
+Thank people for positive comments.
 Design and write better marketing materials.
 Write about what you do with clarity and persuasiveness.
 Be authoritative in the ways they are authoritative.

 • On social media, be interesting and professional.
 Connect to the people they’re connected to.
 Have conversations.
-Monitor your channels so you don’t leave anyone hanging.
-Reply to connection requests promptly.
+Don’t leave people hanging.
+Respond to connection requests.
 Reply if someone comments or tags you.
 Be gracious and inclusive.
-Have a big enough network that they know you’re a serious player.
+Have a big enough network that brokers will know you’re a serious player.
+Join the social networks where they’re visible and active.
 Be social where they’re social.

 There you have it.
 I have given you a playbook on how to sell print to the real estate market.
 Now take this program and run with it!

-The information in these 7 chapters has allowed me to sell successfully to the top brokers in the real estate market for a quarter of a century.
-I know you can do it, too!
+The information in this playbook has helped me sell successfully to successful real estate brokers for a quarter of a century.
+Good luck with your selling — I know you can do it!

 Read more from Sandy here.